Deep Space 845se55 July 2008

 All speakers including ESL types by Quad such as the ESL57, ESL

 tried with the 4r0 setting before committing to the trouble of

 changing the setting to a higher one.

 Many older high impedance speakers of say 16r0 are much more

-types, and therefore require a tiny amount of
+types, and therefore require a similar amount of signal voltage as

 Six chokes per channel are used for filtering and to prevent the